SemDiff4BinaryDetection/Wink-fuzz/README.md

 ## Preparations
 Firstly, since there are too many structures used in Windows syscalls, one should define all the structures beforehand.
 Run read_json_define_class.py to parse the Types.json and define all the structures within it.
 Types.json is an output file describing each Windows syscalls along with their argument field.
 This is inferred by NtFuzz by analyzing multiple system binaries.

 We uploaded a sample Types.json and an example of the output structs_define.py for simplicity.
+Note that the generated scripts in the following section need to be put into the same folder as structs_define.py

 ## Usage
 The methodology of WinkFuzz is: 1. trace the invoked syscalls during running a seed application, 2. analyse syscalls dependencies from the trace, 3. recover a model syscall script that preserves all the syscalls in the trace, 4. use the learnt dependencies from the trace and insert